Dvir1992/mv-peakd/README.md

     * Another verification I did is checking my understanding of the architecture.
 From the data I had, It seemes that I created the both ref models according to the architecture.

+* waveform: I added to files showing the wave form of two simulations for two tests(test_pd,test_both).
+The files are: test_pd output, test_both output.

 * Things I improved and learn from this mission:
     1. Good understanding of factory overriding and polymorphism and how its relevant and useful in uvm verifcation environment.